godfrey-leung/shopping/README.md

 # Future Improvements

-While the current version provides a simple backend to support a (e-)shopping platform, following future improvements are considered in order to make this backend service more practical and powerful such that can be deployed in a real-world scenarios
+While the current version provides a simple backend to support a (e-)shopping platform, following future improvements will be considered in order to make this backend service more practical and powerful such that can be deployed in a real-world scenarios

 ### shopping cart